captainhookphp/captainhook/README.md

 ## Installation

-Use Composer to install CaptainHook.
+Use *Composer* to install *CaptainHook*.
 ```bash
     $ composer require --dev captainhook/captainhook
 ```
-If you want to make sure everybody in your team sets up the hooks as well use the CaptainHook `composer-plugin` instead.
+If you want to make sure your whole team uses the same hooks and you want *Composer* to take care of the hook installation and activation you should use the *CaptainHook* `composer-plugin` instead.
 ```bash
     $ composer require --dev captainhook/plugin-composer
 ```
-The plugin will make sure that the hooks get activated after every `composer install`.
+The plugin will make sure that the hooks get activated after every `composer install` or `update`.

-## Configuration
+## Setup
 After installing CaptainHook you can use the *captainhook* executable to create a configuration.
 ```bash
     $ vendor/bin/captainhook configure
 ```
 Now there should be a *captainhook.json* configuration file.

-If you are not using the `composer-plugin` you have to activate the hooks by installing them to your local .git repository.
-Just run the following *captainhook* command.
+If you are not using the `composer-plugin` you have to activate the hooks manually by installing them to your local .git repository.
+To do so just run the following *captainhook* command.
 ```bash
     $ vendor/bin/captainhook install
 ```